AlexHuynh35/HouseOfAngklung/README.md

 - **Events Page**
   - Lists all past events with details
-  - Highlights the next upcoming event
+  - Highlights the latest or upcoming event

+- **Gallery Pages**
+  - Maestro Sam Udjo in San Francisco event

 - **Learning Pages**
   - Musical Evolution: How the Angklung transformed over time